Republican Rep. Derrick Van Orden’s Democratic Challenger Outraised Him in Donor Contributions Last Quarter

-Rebecca Cooke, the leading Democratic challenger to Rep. Derrick Van Orden in Wisconsin’s 3rd Congressional District, grew her fundraising lead over the Republican congressman, according to quarterly Federal Election Commission filings.
+Rebecca Cooke, the leading Democratic challenger to Rep. Derrick Van Orden in Wisconsin’s 3rd Congressional District, outraised the Republican congressman last quarter when it comes to donor contributions, although he raised more in total, according to quarterly Federal Election Commission filings.

 Cooke ran against Van Orden in 2024, but the congressman kept his seat with 51.3% of the vote, a margin of fewer than 12,000 ballots, according to Ballotpedia.